 Landscapes do not have a skeleton.
 An artist has to make up a structure with a landscape painting.
-It;s called 'composition' and it is the key to good landscape painting in my humble opinion, followed close behind by light.
-Both apply to pretty much all art including still life paintings, portraits and pet paintings, but in my view it's the difference between a good landscape painting and a fail.
+That 'structure' is called 'composition' and composition is the key to good landscape painting in my humble opinion, followed close behind by light.
+Both compositon and light apply to pretty much all art, including still life paintings, portraits and pet paintings, but in my view it's the difference between a good landscape painting and a fail.
 Impose a great composition onto complex scenery and the rest will fall into place.
 Get it wrong and no matter how beautifully oil paint is laid on the canvas, the painting will be confused and lack something.

 Composition is the art worlds fancy word for the design of a picture.
 Landscape needs simplifying, it needs a sense of hierarchy imposing – so that it becomes clear what the painting is excited about (the focal point).
 This is why landscape painting can be quite a battle, as the artist tries to stop all the parts competing for attention.
 A fabulous tree or set of trees might not be what made the artist stop in their tracks, yet their richness and complexity can soon dominate the canvas.
 The painter has to decide how to paint the trees in such a way that they're believable trees, but they play nice as supporting characters rather than overshadowing the star of the picture.